Accreditations & Recognition for PE, school sport and physical activity (PESSPA)

 Renewed retrospectively each year, the scheme is similar to the KS2 School Games Mark.
 It's best used as a tool to enhance daily activity provision and can form part of a whole-school improvement plan.
 It can be used to showcase your commitment to pupil wellbeing in promotional material.

-The application window for entries which demonstrate your school's performance over 2022-23 will open on 5 June 2023 and close on 20 October, with entries submitted via the Star Mark application link.
-Ahead of your submission you can capture your performance as it happens now, using Word versions of the documentation: application form (DRAFT) and supporting information (DRAFT)
+The application window for entries which demonstrate your school's performance over 2024-25 will open on Thursday 1 May and closes on Friday 25 July 2025, with entries submitted via the Star Mark application link.
+Ahead of your submission you can capture your performance as it happens now, using Word versions of the documentation: Application Form and Supporting Documents

 School Games Mark (KS2–5)